v-scornell/MD-100T00-Windows10/Instructions/Labs/1301-Recovering using Driver Rollback.md

 13. Close all windows.

->   *Note: Due to the restrictions of the lab environment VMs, this process is
->   in-place to ensure you are able to continue the lab.*
+    _**Note**: Due to the restrictions of the lab environment VMs, this process is in-place to ensure you are able to continue the lab._

->

 ### Task 2: Update a driver in Device Manager